GoInterject/GoInterject.github.io/wDeveloper/InstallerValidation.md

 <br>

 <blockquote class=highlight_note>
 <b>Note:</b> This checksum verification does not validate if files have been tampered with post-installation.
 It only verifies if the installer itself has been tampered with.
-Phishing with fake installers is more a concern then a virus that modifies interject files post-installation.
+Phishing with fake installers is a bigger concern than a virus that modifies interject files post-installation.
 Thus this method is just the first step towards security optimization.
 </blockquote>